The Chambers Brothers: Group after Brian Keenan's departure

-American Session Drummer, Lee Szymborski, also from Stamford Connecticut, was hired by George Chambers to replace Brian Keenan in 1980, in Los Angeles, CA., and performed live with The Chambers Brothers at the Hollywood Bowl's Fourth Annual Survival Sunday Anti-Nuclear Benefit Concert, with Bruce Springsteen, Jackson Browne, Stephen Stills, Bonnie Rait, Graham Nash, Gary U.S. Bonds, Peter Yarrow, Kenny Rankin and others in Los Angeles, CA. on June 14, 1981.
-Lee Szymborski also performed live with The Chambers Brothers and Etta James for two shows at McCabe's Guitar Shop 3101 Pico Blvd.
+Lee Szymborski, an American session drummer also from Stamford, Connecticut, was hired by George Chambers to be the group's drummer, and performed live with The Chambers Brothers at the Hollywood Bowl's Fourth Annual Survival Sunday Anti-Nuclear Benefit Concert, with Bruce Springsteen, Jackson Browne, Stephen Stills, Bonnie Raitt, Graham Nash, Gary U.S. Bonds, Peter Yarrow, Kenny Rankin and others in Los Angeles on June 14, 1981.
+Szymborski also performed live with The Chambers Brothers and Etta James for two shows at McCabe's Guitar Shop, 3101 Pico Blvd.
 Santa Monica, CA. July 16, 1981.

-Art Ramsey was hired as a replacement drummer.
-He performed live, on-the-road and in many different cities and venues with the Chambers Brothers band after Lee Szymborski's departure.
-Later, L.A. session drummer Fabian Jolivet joined the band for a 1997 tour that ended with the full line up returning to the Ash Grove and playing a gospel set.
+Szymborski left The Chambers Brothers and joined the critically acclaimed Louisiana Cajun group "The Savery Brothers" and played on recording sessions with artists like Merle Haggard, Doug Kershaw, Johnny Paycheck, Asleep at the Wheel, and Juice Newton.
+Szymborski currently records and performs in Las Vegas, Nevada.

+In 1997, the four original Chambers Brothers reunited, this time featuring session drummer Fabian Jolivet, to play a historic sold-out Gospel & Soul show at Santa Monica's legendary venue, The Ash Grove.

+In 2016, Willie, Joe and, occasionally, George, along with their nephew Jerry Warner on bass, Crazy Tomes on guitar, and L.A. drummer Jon McCracken, reformed as the Chambers Brothers to do shows in the Los Angeles area; including the Grammy Museum at L.A.
+Live.

+George Chambers died on October 12, 2019, at the age of 88.

+Joe died August 15, 2024, at the age of 81.